 This programme is only possible with the support of a strong range of partner organisations.

 The Peter Sowerby Foundation – We are delighted to have received the support of The Peter Sowerby Foundation to deliver this programme.
 It was established in 2011 to direct the personal wealth of Dr Peter Sowerby as grants to organisations that met the philanthropic objectives of Peter and his wife, Ann.
 The Foundation awards grants in the areas of healthcare innovation; education & learning; and, community & the environment.

 PRS Foundation’s The Open Fund for Organisations – Thanks to the PRS Foundation for supporting this project through their Open Fund.
 It would not be possible without this funding.

-Cambridge Folk Festival – Building on the opportunity for the artists to perform at Cambridge Folk Festival 2019, we’re pleased to continue this partnership and look forward to presenting the participants at Cambridge Folk Festival.
+Cambridge Folk Festival – Building on the opportunity for the artists to perform at Cambridge Folk Festival 2019 and Cambridge Folk Festival At Home 2020, we are pleased to continue this partnership and look forward to presenting the participants at Cambridge Folk Festival 2022.

 FOCUS Wales – We’re grateful to the team at FOCUS Wales for enabling the artists to participate in their conference as well as showcase to delegates in Wrexham this May.

 Americana Music Association UK – Participants will also attend the annual AmericanaFest UK, three day Conference and Showcase Festival to network within the industry, attend panel discussions and see a showcase from the point of view of a delegate first hand.

 Manchester Folk Festival – to finish the programme, the selected artists will perform at Manchester Folk Festival 2022.